-This principle is similar in DDD where each Bounded-Context (BC), which is a pattern comparable to a subsystem/service, must own its domain-model (data+logic).
-Each DDD Bounded-Context would correlate to a different microservice.
+This principle is similar in DDD where each Bounded Context (BC) or autonomous subsystem/service, must own its domain model (data+logic).
+Each DDD Bounded Context would correlate to a different microservice.

-On the other hand, the traditional (or monolithic) approach used in many applications is to have a single centralized database, often a normalized SQL database, for the whole application and all its internal subsystems, as shown in figure X-X.
+On the other hand, the traditional (or monolithic data) approach used in many applications is to have a single centralized database (or just a few databases), often a normalized SQL database, for the whole application and all its internal subsystems, as shown in figure X-X.